GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

    wavefronts ran on.
 This can be useful to visualize the amount of context rolls that occurred.

+-  **Color by limiting factor.** Shows the limiting factor for the occupancy of that shader.

 -  **Color by shader engine.** Shows which shader engine the wavefronts ran on.